Introduction

 The traditional Aluminet net is made using a knitted technique, resulting in its uniform structure.

-The 2nd Aluminet shade cloth is designed explicitly for an extensive array of commercial greenhouse interior and exterior shading and insulation requirements; this shade cloth offers unparalleled flexibility in greenhouse climate control.
+The 2nd Aluminet shade cloth is designed explicitly for an extensive array of commercial greenhouse interior and exterior shading and insulation requirements; it offers unparalleled flexibility in greenhouse climate control.

-It can either be opened or closed structures based on ventilation needs.
+Structures can either be opened or closed based on ventilation needs.

 It offers customized reflectivity and shading rates and can also be paired with other functional films like diffusing films and blackout films to formulate multifunctional greenhouse covers.